Apache Subversion: FSFS

 Beginning with Subversion 1.2, FSFS became the default data store for new repositories.

 The etymology of "FSFS" is based on Subversion's use of the term "filesystem" for its repository storage system.

 FSFS stores its contents directly within the operating system's filesystem, rather than a structured system like Berkeley DB.

 Thus, it is a "[Subversion] FileSystem atop the FileSystem".

 FSX

 A new filesystem, called FSX, is under development to remove some limitations of FSFS.
-As of Version 1.9, it was not considered production-ready.
+It was added in version 1.9 and not considered production-ready.
+As of version 1.14, it is still marked as experimental.

 Repository access

 Access to Subversion repositories can take place by: